-One who commits a single act, which violates the laws of two sovereigns, can be tried by both.
-For example, someone who robs a federally insured bank in Brunswick, Georgia, can be prosecuted by the state and, regardless of the state court verdict, can be prosecuted again for the same acts in federal district court.
+One who commits a single act, which violates the laws of two sovereigns (state and federal), can be tried by both.
+For example, someone who robs a federally insured bank in Brunswick, Georgia, can be prosecuted by the state and, regardless of the state court verdict, can be prosecuted again for the same acts in federal court.